 We provide our customers with the flexibility to choose from a number of payment options.
 Our payment options include our Vipshop Payment service and payment through third-party online payment services, such as WeChat Pay, Alipay, and the emerging e-RMB online payment offered by the domestic banks.
-For the years ended December 31, 2020, 2021, and 2022, all of our total online orders were collected through online payment services, of which WeChat Pay was used to process a significant portion of our total orders, and our Vipshop Payment service was used to process a meaningful portion of our total orders.
+All of our total online orders are collected through online payment services, of which WeChat Pay was used to process a significant portion of our total orders, and our Vipshop Payment service was used to process a meaningful portion of our total orders.